Leslyn Lewis: Legal career

+Political career

 2015 federal election

 Lewis began her political career in the riding of Markham—Stouffville, where she was vice president and a primary fundraiser of the Conservative electoral district association while Paul Calandra was MP.

 In the 2015 federal election Conservative leader Stephen Harper appointed her as a replacement candidate to run in the riding of Scarborough—Rouge Park only a few weeks before the vote after the previous Conservative candidate had been forced to withdraw following a scandal.
 An article in the National Post referred to Lewis as a “high-quality substitute".
 She placed second to Liberal candidate Gary Anandasangaree, receiving 13,587 votes.

 2020 Conservative Party leadership candidate

 In February 2020, Lewis was confirmed as an official leadership contestant for the Conservative Party of Canada, following the resignation of Andrew Scheer as leader in December 2019.
 Had she been successful, she would have been the first visible minority woman to lead any of the three major federal Canadian parties.
 (Note: She is the third visible minority woman to run for the leadership of any major national Canadian party, after Rosemary Brown (NDP in 1975) and Hedy Fry (Liberal in 2006).)

-Her platform was described as socially conservative.
-While she considers conversion therapy "an atrocious thing", she raised concerns about the Canadian government's proposed ban, citing an unclear definition that risks penalizing conversations with parents or religious leaders.
-She stated that while she personally defines marriage as between a man and a woman, she would not roll back existing legislation redefining marriage in Canada.
-She has stated that she would like to make marijuana access more restrictive and that she thinks reactions to climate change are overblown "in some respects".
-She has publicly described herself as "pro-life, no hidden agenda" and as leader would have the Conservative Party move to ban sex-selective abortion and coerced abortion, increase government funding for crisis pregnancy centres (which provide alternatives to abortion), and she would end foreign aid funding for abortion.
-Her candidacy has been endorsed by anti-abortion advocacy groups including the Campaign Life Coalition.
+Lewis’s 2020 leadership campaign emphasized political transparency, fiscal responsibility, environmental stewardship, limited government involvement in personal and family life, and positions characterized as socially conservative.
+She campaigned on a “no hidden agenda” approach, arguing that politicians should be transparent about their personal beliefs while governing fairly and developing policies capable of attracting broader support.

+Drawing on her background in environmental studies, Lewis argued that economic prosperity, natural-resource development and environmental sustainability were compatible objectives.
+She supported environmentally responsible development of Canada’s natural resources, incentives for green technology and environmentally friendly business practices, environmental education and conservation, and tax credits for green home and business renovations.
+She opposed the federal carbon taxes.
+In 2021, former Reform Party leader Preston Manning identified Lewis, along with Michael Chong, among the “green Conservatives” in Parliament.

+Lewis described her socially conservative values more broadly as encompassing human dignity, democracy, limited government involvement in personal and family life, and the ability of loving parents to raise their children according to their values.
+Among her social-policy proposals, Lewis supported protecting women from being forced to have an abortion and prohibiting sex-selective abortion, which she characterized as discriminatory toward unborn girls and a form of misogyny.
+She also opposed using foreign assistance to fund abortion in developing countries, arguing that Canada should not impose its social values on recipient countries.

 She opposed carbon taxes and supports promoting green technology as an alternative policy.

 Despite Lewis leading the second ballot on the popular vote, she was eliminated after placing third in points.
 Erin O'Toole was elected.